maggiecrowner/DS5001-Final-Project/README.md

 **Briefly describe the nature of the polarity you see in the second component:**

-*PC1 captures how much a term is based on specific artists or occasions (christmas, gaga, la) versus emotional language (love, baby, you).
-This separates references from general themes in song lyrics across artists.*
+*PC1 captures how much a term is used for literary, grammatical purposes (will, was, are) versus content and expression, especially to do with love and conflict (romance, want, revenge).
+This separates how something is said from what is being talked about in song lyrics across artists.*

 ### LDA TOPIC (4)